simondlr/mememarkets/README.md

+# 29 May 2017 Update/NOTES

+Meme Markets is a coupon-based continuous token model.
+A follow-up iteration that I'm currently working for the time being is called "Curation Markets".

+Check this out instead: https://github.com/consensys/curationmarkets.

+This iteration below is not a priority atm.
+The Curation Markets repo has more info on the new model.

 # Meme Markets (Alpha)

 (NOTE: This is currently very WIP.
 The code/dapp won't run as is atm.
 Take with a pinch of salt until finalised for test release).